Schobs/MediMarker/README.md

-# MediMarker: AI Powered Anatomical Landmark Localisation
+# MediMarker: AI Powered Anatomical Landmark Localization

 MediMarker is an out-of-the-box automated pipeline for landmark localization.
 We also support uncertainty estimation for model predictions.